pandayuanyu/generative-photography/README.md

 ## Training
 ### 1. Prepare Dataset
 * Download the training and validation camera setting dataset (base images for each camera setting) from [Hugging Face](https://huggingface.co/datasets/pandaphd/camera_settings).
-We do the physical simulation on-the-fly in `genphoto/data/dataset.py`
+We perform the physical simulation on-the-fly in `genphoto/data/dataset.py`.

 * [optional] Using [LLaVA](https://github.com/haotian-liu/LLaVA) or other vision language models to generate a caption for each base image.
 We already provide our extracted captions in the `annotations/xxxx.json` files